 The steps for an organisation to change their culture:

-- The organisation’s senior management needs to be committed to the project, and the achievement of its objectives.
+- Senior management needs to be committed to the project, and the achievement of its objectives.

-- There needs to be an allocation of resources for the project, including any training needed to deliver project tasks and an understanding of the security needs of interested parties – customers, partners, regulators etc.
+- Appropriate resources (and time) need to be allocated to the project, including any training needed to deliver project tasks and an understanding of the security needs of the organisation’s interested parties – customers, partners, regulators etc.

-- Information security documentation and records – policies, procedures and work instructions need to be produced.
+- Creation of required information security documentation and records – clear and concise policies, procedures and work instructions need to be produced.

-- There needs to be risk management to identify the organisation’s assets and assessing their levels of risk to vulnerabilities and threats.
+- Implement an effective approach to risk management to identify the organisation’s assets and assessing their levels of risk to vulnerabilities and threats.

-- There needs to be risk treatment, to implement security controls to manage risks which have been identified.
+- Implement an effective approach to risk treatment, to implement security controls to manage risks which have been identified.

-- There needs to be effective information security education, awareness and communications.
+- Plan and deliver an effective information security education, awareness and communications.

-- Select a certification company and understand their approach.
+- Select an external assessment organisation, and understand the specifics of their approach.

 - Complete an external audit: Gap Analysis, Stage 1 Assessment (management framework), Stage 2 Assessment (implementation activities).

 - Continuing post-certification activities, continued internal audits, risk management, training programmes etc.

 Most organisations will typically take between 9-12 months from project inception to the completion of certification activities.
 This is only a guide however.
 It will vary depending on the complexity of the business, the number of employees and the amount of resources and time that has been assigned to complete the project.